SQL Stored Procedure Example | Stored Procedure In SQL

 CREATE PROCEDURE Sample AS SELECT * FROM Testdb.Customers Go;

-So, here we have created a procedure named Sample which displays the details of the customer’s table which was stored in Testdb database.
+So, here we have created a procedure named Sample which displays the details of the customer’s table which was stored in the Testdb database.

 #MODIFYING THE EXISTING PROCEDURE